NeoCharmy/runnersadventure/README.md

 there's also chance that can happen on level 4.
 it's something different than just crashing & I'll try to solve this later.
 the other games mostly should be fine

+## Dark mode?
+it's not officially supported yet & has been added manually for now